fabric/fabric/doc/site/user_guide.md

 Let's break that down line by line.

 First, there's the `def hello():` line.
-It defines a command called 'hello' so that it can be run with 'fab hello', but we'll get to that part.
+It defines a command called `hello` so that it can be run with `fab hello`, but we'll get to that part.

 Next comes a block of text that is indented with four spaces.
 It is not important that we use exactly four spaces, just that each line is consistently